Choosing between a credit card and personal loan

 Set borrowing amount

 When you take out a personal loan, you’ll be approved to borrow a set amount of money.
-You’ll receive this as a lump sum at the beginning of the loan term.
 Unlike a credit card, which is a revolving line of credit, you won’t be able to spend more than the amount you’ve been approved for.

 Example:

 Let’s say you’ve been quoted a fixed price for a bathroom renovation that you need to pay as a lump sum.
-As you know exactly how much money you’ll need, and it’s more than your credit card limit or more than you can pay back in a month, a personal loan could work well.
+As you know exactly how much money you’ll need, and it’s more than your credit card limit, a personal loan could work well.

 Repayments and interest rates